|

 "Carry me out to him, Aragorn, or I will drown myself."

-onto his back and the four friends waded out towards Legolas.
+Aragorn lifted Gimli onto his back, and the four friends waded

 "Do not get too close," said Gimli "or you will

 startle him.
-But can you get me round in front of him?"
+Can you take me in front of him?"

 "No," said Aragorn, spitting out some water, "he